remichartier/027_selfDrivingCarND_ObjectDetectionExercises/README.md

 - 011_SlidingWindowImplementation : write a function that takes in an image, start and stop positions in both x and y (imagine a bounding box for the entire search region), window size (x and y dimensions), and overlap fraction (also for both x and y).
 Your function should return a list of bounding boxes for the search windows, which will then be passed to draw draw_boxes() function.
 - 012_SearchAndClassifyCarsNonCars : Search and Classify cars algo provided.
 Excercise to tweak parameters to improve cars detection.
 - 013_HogSubSamplingWindowSearch : Code for HoG Sub-sampling but not working due to version of pickle file
+- 014_MultipleDetectionsAndFalsePositives : add Multiple Detections And False Positive exemple to results in bounding boxes on vehicles only.